CONMGNT 7000 - Research Dissertation (M)

 This is a 6 unit course.
 Recommended study commitments are meant to be hours of full time study, not just sitting thinking about the subject!
 The communication skills developed by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.

 Learning Activities SummaryEssential information on construction management specific research and approaches to research in the built environment are provided in the course: ARCH 7042 Designing Research.
 Similarly, lectures, seminars and workshops are designed to further develop students’ research skills particularly for construction management related research fields.
 The approach to learning is progressive, building upon fundamental concepts and knowledge acquisition culminating in this course which tests students ability to apply the research approaches outlined in this course.
-Students are advised to prepare a research topic outline as part of ARCH 7042 Designing Research.
-This can form the basis for this course.
 Regular meetings with the allocated supervisor aim to ensure that students are clear in defining their research question/ aim and make appropriate choice of research methods.
 The attendance and participation is designed to monitor progress as well as provide progressive feedback to students.

 Specific Course RequirementsFailure to attend teaching due to medical, compassionate or extenuating circumstances is dealt with the School Policy, administered by the School Office.
 Submit the appropriate application for supplementary consideration together with the original signed medical or other relevant officer, to the School Office.
 If you foresee a problem contact the Course Coordinator BEFORE the problem actually occurs.
 Otherwise, contact the Course Coordinator as soon as possible and submit the appropriate application for supplementary consideration to the School Office.